 What Auditing Is

 We at Balanced Asset Solutions believe that auditing can be a painless procedure in the future if your business can maintain compliance and stay as organized as possible.
 You can achieve this state while working with our seasoned accountants and experts.
-It’s not true that auditors are “out to get you.”
-However, if there are inconsistencies, errors and you end up being “out of trust” after a bank reconciliation or a three-way reconciliation, we need to do something about these things.
+It’s not true auditors are “out to get you.”
+However, any inconsistencies or errors after a bank reconciliation or a three-way reconciliation need to be addressed immediately to avoid an auditor’s visit.

 Inconsistencies and deficiencies in these records will likely appear.
 Deficiencies may point to a faulty system or simple things such as forgetting to post bank charges.
 Reconciling can be extremely challenging at this point.
 Reconciliation should ideally be performed on a monthly basis.
 Any errors that we might find must be resolved immediately.
-We are also on the look-out for fraudulent transactions that may have been charged against your trust account.
+We are also vigilant of fraudulent transactions that may have been charged against your trust account.

 We can help examine the checks and balances throughout the existing accounting system.
 This will show how well your team is reconciling various transactions that naturally take place monthly.
 We will also aid in setting up a more effective property management software for you.

 DRE auditing is a form of regulatory examination performed by a DRE auditor.
 The center of a DRE audit is how your trust fund is handled.
-The DRE auditor will be taking a closer look at your business operations, licensed activities and how your accounting trust has been set-up.
+The DRE auditor takes a closer look at your business operations, licensed activities and how your accounting trust has been set-up.